-• For many patients, mitochondrial disease is an inherited genetic condition.
-Mutations can also be spontaneous as well as be induced.
+For many patients, Related to the mitochondria. disease is an inherited genetic condition. genetic variant, genetic change can also be spontaneous as well as be induced.

-It is important to determine which type of mitochondrial disease inheritance is present in order to pre- dict the risk of recurrence for future children.
+It is important to determine which type of mitochondrial disease The way a genetic condition is passed down in a family. is present in order to pre- dict the risk of recurrence for future children.
 The types of mitochondrial disease inheritance include:

 Nuclear DNA (nDNA) inheritance:

-- If the gene trait is recessive (one gene needed from each parent to have the disease), often no other family members appear to be affected.
+- If the gene trait is recessive, often no family members appear to be affected.
 Two recessive mutations, one from each parent, are needed to express the disease.
-If parents both share the same recessive gene for a particular type of mitochondrial disease, 25% of children will get both mutated genes and have the disease, 25% will get no mutated genes and be healthy, and 50% will get a single mutation and be considered a “carrier,” like their parents, also be healthy, but could pass the mutation to their offspring.
+If parents both share the same recessive gene for a particular type of mitochondrial disease, 25% of children will get both mutated genes and have the disease, 25% will get no mutated genes and be healthy, and 50% will get a single mutation and be considered a “A person who has one copy of a genetic change.
+For many conditions, carriers do not show symptoms of a condition or their symptoms are less severe..”
+Carriers, like their parents, present healthy but could pass the mutation to their offspring.

-- If the gene trait is dominant (a gene from either parent can express disease), the disease often oc- curs in other family members.
+- If the gene trait is A gene from either parent which can express a disease., the disease may occur in other family members.
 There is a 50 percent chance of the trait occurring in other siblings/ offspring.

 Combination of mtDNA and nDNA defects:

 - The relationship between nDNA and mtDNA and their correlation in mitochondrial formation is a new area of study.
-MtDNA and nDNA communicate with each other.
-Researchers believe that such interactions may regulate the expression of particular sets of genes.
-This communication may ex- plain how mitochondria are involved in cellular processes not related to energy generation, such as cell growth and death.
+It is believed that MtDNA and nDNA communicate with each other.
+Researchers think that such interactions may regulate the expression of particular sets of genes.
+This communication may explain how mitochondria are involved in cellular processes not related to energy generation, such as cell growth and death.

 - Medicines or other toxic substances can trigger mitochondrial disease.